 DCP3 is providing comprehensive technical support to two pilot countries in priority setting and development of UHC essential packages of health services EPHS).
 In the first pilot country, Pakistan, the Ministry of National Health Services Regulations and Coordination (MNHSR&C) and the DCP3 Secretariat developed a national EPHS, and work is underway to begin a phased implementation of the EPHS at the district level.
 In the second country, Liberia, DCP3 is collaborating with the Ministry of Health and development partners in updating the existing Essential Package of Health Services.

 Improving the global evidence and resources to support best practices in priority setting

 DCP3 is providing technical guidance to LMICs in priority setting for UHC and developing or revising EPHS.
 This work brings together a broad range of partners, including the WHO, the World Bank, USAID, and others.
 Drawing on the experience and lessons learned from Pakistan and other countries that used DCP3 evidence in setting up their packages, the DCP3 Country Translation Secretariat is working with a network of professionals to develop a set of publications which will serve as a guidance for other low- and lower-middle-income countries in developing feasible and implementable UHC EPHS.

 Strengthening the capacity of national decision makers and institutions

-DCP3 is strengthening the capacity of national decision makers and institutions in the pilot countries to conduct priority setting and develop and sustain health benefit packages (HBPs).
-This is an essential component of the project, due to the nature of HBP being a living document that will evolve and develop as countries progress towards UHC.
-Ensuring capacity within pilot countries is integral to the sustainability of HBP.
+DCP3 is strengthening the capacity of national decision makers and institutions in Pakistan and Liberia to conduct priority setting and develop and sustain essential packages of health services.
+This is an essential component of the project, as ensuring capacity within pilot countries is integral to the sustainability of the EPHS.

 Developing a fast-tack polio sub-package